Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/formal_intelligence.md

- so " [X] [X] ttime sspaciocoordinates [] [X] what is the ttime mr dogg or [] []", where sspacial_coordinates = add(ressable)_places; is specio a word? it is now!!! :D maybe " [X] to [X] from msg [] []" v " [X] meta msg []", where meta = " [X] to from []", and to' ttime will be variably empty for docommentation purposes             #superpositio(nal)ness no data for a long ttime is either one space, or many spaces; it's better to be explicit, and leave spaces for artful padding #cfg anyone, who evolved handwriting first, knows space is ambiguous #no"-thing"ness /packaging(box(e|ing)s(initialisation|termination)?|wrappings)?/ = \n #pkg #cfg
+ so " [X] [X] ttime sspaciocoordinates [] [X] what is the ttime mr dogg or [] []", where sspacial_coordinates = add(ressable)_places; is specio a word? it is now!!! :D maybe " [X] to [X] from msg [] []" v " [X] meta msg []", where meta = " [X] to from []", and to' ttime will be variably empty for docommentation purposes             #superpositio(nal)ness no data for a long ttime is either one space, or many spaces; it's better to be explicit, and leave spaces for artful padding #cfg anyone, who evolved handwriting 1ˢᵗ, knows space is ambiguous #no"-thing"ness /packaging(box(e|ing)s(initialisation|termination)?|wrappings)?/ = \n #pkg #cfg

 i want to compose git c̄(a) keylogger c̄(a) /guix|nix/ c̄(a),.; i'll probably call it 卐warez卐 (the and lhs schwa overlines the and rhs schwa underlines; superoot, composed of 2s=0)